zeesairafi/Task-react-MobX/README.md

 1. a createRoom function has been created in App.js
 2. pass it to ChatRoomList component
 3. the pass it to CreateRoomModel component
-4. a room state has been created for you
+4. in CreateRoomModel a room state has been created for you
 5. fix the missing code in : handleChange, handleSubmit (read the comments they have hints)
 6. in App.js complete createRoom function  ( make sure to use : async , await, try and catch )
 7. dont forget to add the new room to the list of rooms